docsom/web-app-project/README.md

 **{"id":"inquiry7", "title":"testchan is change", "contents":" content is changed", "writer":"6461b4e01b7d2d614f9ccccb", "confirmed":true}**

 7. deleteBoard
+If the inquiry is solved or don't need to solve, you can delete your inquiry board using this method.
-Delete board This method takes only the athenticationId and uses it for deletion.
+This method takes only the athenticationId and uses it for deletion.
 First, it checks if the user can log in with the athenticationId, and if the athenticationId of the user stored as "writer" is the same, it deletes the user.
 However, if this user and "writer" are different, it checks if the user has admin privileges, and if so, proceeds to delete.

 - curl -X DELETE http://localhost:8080/inquiry/inquiry7 -H "Content-type:application/json" -d '{"athenticationId":"6461b4e01b7d2d614f9ccccb"}'
 The expected output of it will be